Work Instructions, Automated.

 Automate the Monotony

 Upload a CAD file.
-BuildOS suggests a build order and generates 3D animations of each step—no manual authoring required.
+BuildOS suggests a build order and generates 3D animations of each step.
+No manual authoring required.

 A True 80/20 Tool